pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 #### Step 1: Add dependencies to `mix.exs`:

-In order to prepare our Phoenix application for deployment, we will need to include `exrm` and `edeliver`. `exrm` is the Elixir release manager, which helps to automatically create a release. `edeliver` is a tool that helps with deployment.
-It is somewhat like Capistrano if you come from the Ruby world.
+In order to prepare our Phoenix application for deployment, we will need to include [`exrm`](https://github.com/bitwalker/exrm) and [`edeliver`](https://github.com/boldpoker/edeliver). `exrm` is the Elixir release manager, which helps to automatically create a release. `edeliver` is a tool that helps with deployment.
+It is somewhat like [Capistrano](http://capistranorb.com/) if you come from the Ruby world.

 > ### Exrm versus Distillery
 >
-> If you visit the `exrm` Github page you might notice the author pointing you to Distillery.
-At this point of writing, I couldn't get it to work, therefore I stuck with Exrm.
+> If you visit the `exrm` Github page you might notice the author pointing you to [Distillery](https://github.com/bitwalker/distillery).
+At this time of writing, I couldn't get it to work, therefore I stuck with `exrm`.
 Even so, the steps shouldn't change _that_ much.

 ```elixir
 defmodule YourApp.Mixfile do